-This report is being written at this point to allow ample time for the Call Off contract to be written and signed allowing for a seamless transition of cycle training between the current financial year 2017/18 and the next.
-During the transition period between financial years every March/April there is an increasing demand for schools Bikeability cycle training as the weather improves.
-The absence of a cycle training contract during this period would mean hundreds of children do not receive Bikeability training, essential in ensuring they are equipped with the skills to cycle safely when cycling on road.
+This report is being written at this point to allow ample time for the call-off contract to be drafted and executed allowing for a seamless transition of cycle training between the current financial year 2018-19 and the next financial year.
+Every March/April, during the transition period between financial years, there is an increasing demand for schools Bikeability cycle training as the weather improves.
+The absence of a cycle training contract during this period would mean hundreds of children do not receive Bikeability training, essential in ensuring they are equipped with the skills to cycle safely on the road.